Computerized Model Reveals Details Of How Human Cells Divide

 The institute's model follows the fate of 15 distinct parts of the cell, from the chromosomes themselves to the tiny fibers, called microtubules, that help tug the chromosomes apart during cell division.
 (The model focuses on the type of cell division called mitosis, which is the duplicating of a cell, as opposed to meiosis, which is the split that results in egg and sperm cells).

-The images that result are a composite of 75 representative skin cells, says Susanne Rafelski, who works at the Allen Institute for Cell Science.
+The images that result are a composite of 75 representative stem cells derived from human skin cells, says Susanne Rafelski, who works at the Allen Institute for Cell Science.

 Each component was flagged with a fluorescent tag so its fate can be followed through the five stages of the cell cycle, starting with cell growth, then DNA synthesis, another phase of growth and two stages during which the cell actually divides and creates two daughter cells.